utori-dev/template-react-app-prototype/README.md

 ### `ui/`

 This is for presentational building block components.
-Some components in the `ui/` directory should potentially connect to the store or routes, but in general they should be reusable and relatively isolated from the state.
+It should not import any utilities from `views/` or `store/` or the know anything about routes.

 ### `views/`

-This is for routed and connected components.
+This is for connected and routed components.
 It can import from `ui/` and `store/` as needed.
 Components in this directory will likely be tied to routes, such as pages.